How to Install and Setup BlissOS on PC (UEFI)

 1. Navigate to your BIOS on your next startup and in the same boot priority section, choose “Android-OS“.

-3. If, for some reason, you’re stuck on the “have a truly blissful experience“, sadly you’ll need to go to “Advanced options” and start the OS without hardware acceleration.
+3. If, for some reason, you’re stuck on the “have a truly blissful experience” screen, you’ll need to go to “Advanced options” and start the OS without hardware acceleration.
 We hope the developers address this problem in future builds.

-4. After the boot-up animation ends, BlissOS will start and now you’re free to explore the OS as per your desires.
+4. After the boot-up animation ends, BlissOS will start, and you are now free to explore the OS as per your desires.

 5. It is generally recommended to sign in to your Google Account so you can access the Play Store and other features.